-Before installing, please carefully read the "Release Notes" and the "What's New".
+Before installing Simufact Additive 2022.1, please carefully read the "Release Notes" and the "What's New".
 They contain additional information which is not included in this installation guide.
-In particular these are:
+In particular:

 - the system requirements for installing this software, - known issues that may occur during installation and usage of this software.